ErnestCYW/MindHack/README.md

 ## User Stories

-- As a student, I want to be able to share my problems and seek advice
+- As a student, I want to be able to share my problems and seek advice without fear of being judged.
 - As a student, I want someone to check-in on me daily
+- As a teacher, I want to know when to reach out to my students
+- As a teacher, I want to be more available to my students
 - As a parent/teacher, I want to know what problems plague my child/student and render help where I can

 ## Features & Overview

-A **Web-Based Application** with a daily check-in quiz and an anonymous message board specific to a certain community where users are able to post their messages.
+A **Web-Based Application** with a daily check-in form and an anonymous message board specific to a certain community where users are able to post their messages.
+Admins will be able to view this data through an authorized account.

 ### Daily Check-in

 1. A short quiz to be answered by students which checks in on their mental state.
-Such questions include ("How happy are you today?", "Is there something bothering you?". etc...).
-This quiz resets daily.
+Such questions include ("How happy are you today?", "Is there something bothering you?", " etc...).
 2. After the quiz is completed, an inspirational quote is shown.
-3. Admins will have access to this data to show the general well-being of their students and render help accordingly

 ### Message Board

 1. An anonymous message board specific to a school where students in that school can post about their problems and worries anonymously.
 2. Admins (Teacher / Parents / etc...) or peers can respond to these messages to provide assistance or a listening ear.

+### Admin overview
+1. Access to well-being check-in data of students.
+2. Daily, weekly, monthly charts of all students, and individual students.
+3. Data on individual questions.
+4. 'At-risk' students with low scores
+5. Easy visual representation of data

 ### Extension Features